 An implementation evaluation of the Telephone Lifestyle Coaching program (TLC) was conducted within 11 Veterans Affairs (VA) medical centers .
 This study identified seven determinants of implementation outcomes based on a CFIR construct assessment.

-The CFIR-ERIC Matching Tool can be used to select the seven CFIR constructs and generate a list of suggested strategies.
-An output table (abbreviated to include only strategies with Tier 1 or 2 endorsement for at least one construct) lists the seven CFIR constructs across the top in columns.
-ERIC implementation strategies are listed in rows, sorted by level of endorsement.
-“Cumulative Percent” indicates the relative strength of endorsement for the combination of constructs.
-For example, “Identify and Prepare Champions” has the highest cumulative endorsement (248%) for addressing the seven constructs.
-This strategy has Tier 1 endorsement, where a majority of respondents chose this as being one of seven strategies best able to address two constructs (Engaging: Formally Appointed Internal Implementation Leader & Engaging: Key Stakeholders); it also has Tier 2 endorsements for four additional constructs.
-In effect, “Identify and Prepare Champions” is a high priority strategy to consider.
+The CFIR-ERIC Matching Tool can be used to select the seven CFIR barriers and generate a list of potential strategies to address those barriers.
+An output table (condensed to include strategies with the highest level of endorsement) lists the seven CFIR barriers across the top of the table.
+ERIC implementation strategies are listed in the first column.
+Strategies are sorted by cumulative level of endorsement.
+“Cumulative Percent” indicates the strength of endorsement for that strategy across all 7 CFIR barriers.
+For example, “Identify and Prepare Champions” has the highest cumulative endorsement (248%) for this strategy to address all 7 barriers.
+In fact, this strategy is color coded GREEN for 2 of the 7 barriers, indicating that a majority of respondents endorsed this strategy for those 2 barriers (Engaging: Formally Appointed Internal Implementation Leader & Engaging: Key Stakeholders) The YELLOW color coded cells indicate that at least 20% of respondents endorsed that strategy to address each of the indicated barriers.

 - Kirk MA, Kelley C, Yankey N, Birken SA, Abadie B, Damschroder L. A systematic review of the use of the consolidated framework for implementation research.
 Implementation Science.
 2015 Dec;11(1):72.

 - Chambers DA, Glasgow RE, Stange KC.
 The dynamic sustainability framework: addressing the paradox of sustainment amid ongoing change.
 Implementation Science.
 2013 Dec;8(1):117.